ianmparker/basket-detection/README.md

 **How To Run this Project:**

  - Follow the instructions in 'main.py' to train the model and prepare for shot detection.
- - Run 'shot_detector.py' through your webcam or a phone for real-time shot detection.
-Or input a video for shot detection analysis.
+ - Run 'shot_detector.py' for shot detection analysis.
  - Please ensure you have the required Python packages installed, including OpenCV, numpy, and ultralytics' YOLO.

 You can use this model on a video of yourself shooting around by replacing the path of "shootaround.mov" with the path of your own video.